How “Covered California”, The California Health Benefits Exchange, Works

 • Not everyone who doesn’t have insurance will be charged a fee or will get cost assistance.
 How much you pay depends on what you make.

-• All health insurance sold on official ObamaCare websites must include all the new benefits, rights and protections of the Affordable Care Act.
+• All health insurance sold on official ObamaCare websites must offer all the new benefits, rights and protections of the Affordable Care Act.

 • www.coveredca.com is your State’s official ObamaCare website for California.